-BSBAF's Elizabeth Lochrie Exhibit
+Elizabeth Lochrie "Native Pathways" Exhibit

-Exhibit duration October 1st
+Exhibit duration July 1st

-Elizabeth Lochrie "The Daughter of Montana", Elizabeth (Tangye) Davey Lochrie(1890-1981), better known to the subjects of her paintings as "Netchitaki" ("Woman Alone in her Way").
-Elizabeth Lochrie, "Daughter of Montana" and her given Native American name, Netchitaki, adopted member of the Blackfoot Nation.
+Elizabeth Lochrie "The Daughter of Montana", Elizabeth (Tangye) Davey Lochrie(1890-1981), better known to the subjects of her paintings as "Netchitaki" ("Woman Alone in her Way") was an adopted member of the Blackfoot Nation.